 Celebrations continued into Monday and included many fun events for media and attendees alike.
-I was lucky enough to get a behind the scenes peak of the Media Round Table “Fueling the Hustle”.
+I was lucky enough to get a behind the scenes peek of the Media Round Table “Fueling the Hustle”.
 Zach Pentel from Spotify lead this roundtable with DJs Walshy and Jillionaire of Major Lazer, Ivy Mix the owner of Leyenda in Brooklyn, and Steve Schneider co-owner of the legendary bar Employees Only, about music, cocktails, passion and the hustle at the BACARDÍ Legacy Global Cocktail Competition.

-This weekend of fun activities and serious competitions was bound to end at some point though in true fashion, the 2016 Bacardi Legacy went out in a blaze, at Firehouse 8 a transformed fire house.
+This weekend of fun activities and serious competitions was bound to end at some point though, in true fashion, the 2016 Bacardi Legacy went out in a blaze, at Firehouse 8 a transformed firehouse.
 To ensure the music was up to par Bacardi invited DJs Walshy and Jillionaire of Major Lazer who kept the vibe electric throughout the night.

 This celebration included beautiful Bacardi cocktails, snacks, and of course dessert.
 A great party like this was the perfect way to celebrate and send off everyone from an epic weekend at the 2016 Bacardi Legacy Competition.
 Not only did these competitors get to share their legacy with the world they also left as recognized members of the Bacardi Family.